AnasSallam1/survive/README.md

 Resource scavenging and management
 Dynamic combat system
 Challenging environments and enemies

-Installation
+# Installation
 To play Survive, follow these steps:

-Clone the repository:
+1. Clone the repository:
-bash
-Copy code
 git clone https://github.com/Anas-010/survive.git

-Open the project in Unity.
+2. Open the project in Unity.

-Build and run the game from the Unity editor.
+3. Build and run the game from the Unity editor.

-Usage
+# Usage
 Navigate your character using the keyboard.
 Defend yourself from various threats to survive as long as possible to find your friends.

-Contributing
+# Contributing
 Contributions are welcome!
 Please follow these steps:

 Fork the repository.